 But how exactly do you clean your cat’s ears without making them uncomfortable or hurting them?
 The best way to clean your cat's ears gently but effectively is to use pet-specific cleaning wipes like the kind we make at Dr. Brite.

-Let's break down how these wipes work and the best ear-cleaning technique you should use.
+Let's break down how these pet-friendly wipes work and the best ear-cleaning technique you should use.

 How To Tell If Your Cat’s Ears Need Cleaning